 In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which provides optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships, and other transactions affected by reference rate reform if certain criteria are met.
 The amendments in this ASU apply only to contracts, hedging relationships, and other transactions that reference LIBOR or another reference rate expected to be discontinued because of reference rate reform.
-This ASU is effective as of March 12, 2020 through December 31, 2024.
+This ASU is effective as of March 12, 2020 through December 31, 2022.
 An entity may adopt this ASU as of any date from the beginning of an interim period that includes or is subsequent to March 12, 2020.
+The Company is currently evaluating the impact of adopting this standard.

-Additionally, in January 2021, the FASB issued ASU 2021-01, Reference Rate Reform (Topic 848): Scope, to clarify that certain optional expedients and exceptions in Topic 848 for contract modifications and hedge accounting apply to derivatives that are affected by the discounting transition.
+In January 2021, the FASB issued ASU 2021-01, Reference Rate Reform (Topic 848): Scope, to clarify that certain optional expedients and exceptions in Topic 848 for contract modifications and hedge accounting apply to derivatives that are affected by the discounting transition.
 This ASU is effective immediately and should be adopted in conjunction with ASU 2020-04.
-The Company is currently evaluating the impact of adopting these standards.
+The Company is currently evaluating the impact of adopting this standard.